rikuf2/basic-csharp/src/content/part5/part5-4.md

 today is  13.2.2020
 ```

-NOTICE!
-With C# the output of the first line can differ, depending on the language setting of your environment.
-This is due to **culture** in C# environments.
-We will discuss this later.
+<Note>With C# the output of the first line can differ, depending on the language setting of your environment.
+This is due to culture in C# environments.
+We will discuss this later.</Note>

 ## Object of same type as method parameter